 Now we’ve got the Samsung Galaxy S9 and S9 Plus with their vivid colours, brightness boosted for brilliant viewing in high- and low-light conditions and AKG tuned, dual stereo surround sound speakers with Dolby Atmos surround sound for a more immersive viewing experience, there’s even more reason to Go Binge.

-Now you’re fully up to speed with what’s on this bank holiday, all you need to do is decide what you’re going to do!
+Once you’re up to speed with what’s on this bank holiday weekend, all that’s left for you to do is decide what you’re going to do.